 Sundgau, land of mills

-In 19e century, more than two hundred mills were in operation along the rivers of this small "southern county": flour mills, oil mills, hemp drums, sawmills, stationeries, swift forges.
+Au 19e century, more than two hundred mills were in activity along the waterways of this small "southern county": flour mills, oil mills, hemp fullers, sawmills, paper mills, swift forges.

 Electric motor, leather belts, grindstones for crushing nuts, stuffer for rapeseed, oven and steamer for heating the dough, hydraulic press: each element is in its place.
 Our tireless entrepreneur now wishes to open his mill to visitors in order to share his passion: during the next heritage days, for example, or for local school children, enthusiasts or families and invite you to contact him on 03.89.25.32.04 to make an appointment.

-The same family operated it for a century before it was gradually abandoned in 1905, the victim of the establishment of large flour mills with lower production costs.
+The same family operated it for a century before it was gradually abandoned in 1905, victim of the establishment of large flour mills with lower production costs.